Frequently Asked Questions

 It was not our decision.
 Like all print publications, The Nation is struggling financially.
 They decided they could no longer afford the puzzle.

-Almost all of Left Field puzzles #1-28 were created for the magazine, and we are publishing them just as they would have appeared there.
+Almost all of Left Field puzzles #1-28 were created for the magazine, and we published them just as they would have appeared there.
 As we create new puzzles for #29 and beyond, we do not expect to make any changes to our cryptics in either style or difficulty.

 ▶ Where Can I Find Current and Past Puzzles? ▼ Where Can I Find Past Puzzles?